CWD in Tennessee

 - Approved parts are free to be transported anywhere statewide.

-Within positive CWD counties and high-risk CWD counties, the placement of grain, salt products, minerals, and other consumable natural and manufactured products is prohibited.
+Within the CWD affected area the placement of grain, salt products, minerals, and other consumable natural and manufactured products is prohibited.

 Feeding restrictions do not apply if the feed or minerals are: